KMSB: KMSB

 In September 1991, Mountain States signed a time brokerage agreement with Clear Channel Communications (now iHeartMedia), owner of KTTU-TV (the former KDTU).
 After 24 years, KMSB-TV moved into KTTU-TV's studios on 6th Avenue, and Mountain States began programming and selling all advertising time across both stations and providing other services to Clear Channel.

-In 1997, the Belo Corporation purchased the Providence Journal Corporation.
+The Belo Corporation purchased the Providence Journal Corporation in 1997.
 Belo then purchased KTTU-TV outright from Clear Channel in 2002.
-The station's operations were becoming more technically entangled with Belo's KTVK in Phoenix: by 2004, almost all of the 30 employees working at the KMSB-KTTU studio were in ad sales, with programming functions and master control having been moved to Phoenix.
+The stations' operations were becoming more technically entangled with Belo's KTVK in Phoenix: by 2004, almost all of the 30 employees working at the KMSB-KTTU studio were in advertising sales, with programming functions and master control having been moved to Phoenix.
 In many ways, KMSB emerged an outlier in Belo's portfolio.
-It was the company's only Fox station, and it never developed an intensive news presence.
+It was the company's only Fox affiliate, and it never developed an intensive news presence.
 It took seven years from the time KMSB started a local newscast in 2003, in an arrangement using KVOA reporters and KTVK news anchors, to 2010 for the newsroom to stand alone.
 Peter Diaz, the president of media operations at Belo, admitted that when the shooting of Gabrielle Giffords occurred in January 2011, "there was no way we could compete with the resources we had in Tucson".